iPaulPro/scaffold-lens/README.md

     yarn start
     ```

    Visit your app on: `http://localhost:3000`.
-You can interact with your smart contracts using the contract component and reiview all transactions in the block explorer.
+You can interact with your smart contracts using the contract component and review all transactions in the block explorer.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 4. **Set up environment**
    To test on a local chain, you'll need to set up a `.env.development` file in the `packages/hardhat` directory.
 You can use the `.env.development.example` file as a template.